 I'd also use the Windsor Shaving Brush to create a lather of quality Shave Cream and to apply to the skin.
 This brush is particularly good for anyone with sensitive skin or prone to irritation as the hairs of the brush are extremely soft.
 The brush will lift the hairs off your face to aid in getting a closer shave and therefore decreases the chance of razor burn.
 The Shaving Cream acts as a barrier between the blade and the skin and as ours contains marshmallow and green tea extracts it creates a fluffy lather which will help to keep the skin supple and hydrated throughout the shave.

 One of the most important parts of reducing razor burn and ingrown hairs is making sure you shave with the grain.
 Shaving this way ensures that you don't pull the hairs out of the follicle in the wrong direction leaving a damaged follicle and it doesn't risk razor burn.
 Also, ensuring you use a lot of tension on the skin to create a taut surface to shave on reduces the chance of the razor bumping along the skin and causing razor burn this way.
 So pull your skin taut with your one free hand while you shave with the grain using your other.

 Finish the shave with a cool flannel as this helps to close the pores.
-The final, essential step is to apply Post Shave Balm which contains camomile and calendula - two natural skin foods that reduce irritation and sensitivity.
+The final, essential step is to apply Post Shave Balm which contains calendula - a natural skin food that reduces irritation and sensitivity.
 Combine this with a hydrating Face Moisturiser.
 Rich in essential vitamins and minerals to keep the skin hydrated, you'll find your skin feeling less sore and irritable after your shave.